danielljeon/docs/notes/c_basics.md

       general timers.
     - Purpose: Cycle-accurate, low-overhead measurement of function/runtime sections.
     - Limitation: Measures only where you target, unknown system-wide activity.

+---

+## 5 Operating Systems

+### 5.1 Threads and Processes

+A **process** is an independent program running on your computer, with its own memory and resources managed by the operating system.
+Each process operates in isolation, meaning one process can't directly access another's memory, which makes them stable, but slower to communicate.
+Starting a new process is relatively expensive since the system must allocate separate memory and resources for it.

+A **thread**, on the other hand, is a smaller unit of execution within a process.
+Multiple threads can run at the same time within the same program, sharing the same memory space and data.
+This makes threads faster and more efficient for multitasking, but also more prone to errors like race conditions if they try to access shared data at the same time without proper coordination.

+---

+## 6 Scheduling

+### 6.1 Tasks

+Generally, tasks are either "periodic" or "aperiodic":

+1. **Periodic**:
+    - Cyclic execution: Repeats at specific frequency.
+    - Hard deadlines: Each instance must complete execution prior to the next instance starting to prevent backlogs.
+2. **Aperiodic**:
+    - Event-driven: Triggered be an event.
+    - Deadlines: Either no deadlines or soft deadlines.

+Given task $T_i$:

+- $r_i$: The **release time**, or time a task takes to become available for execution.
+    - The response time is the time between a task being released and finishing its execution.
+- $e_i$: The **execution time** of a task.
+- $D_i$: The **relative deadline**, or the maximum allowable response time.
+- $p_i$: The **period**, the time between the release times of two consecutive instances.
+- $\phi_i$: The **phase** or release time of the task's first instance.
+- $u_i$: The **utilization** ratio of a task's execution time over its period:
+  $$u_i = \frac{e_i}{p_i}$$

+#### 6.1.1 Task States

+There are 3 general states for a given task:

+1. **Ready**: Ready to execute.
+2. **Running**: Actively executing.
+3. **Blocked**: Awaiting an external event or prerequisite conditions before executing.

+#### 6.1.2 Preemption

+Preemption is the act of temporarily interrupting a running task to run a higher priority task.

+- **Preemptable**: preemption is possible for a given task.
+- **Nonpreemptable**: preemption is not possible (no interruption) for a given task.
+- **Partially preemptable**: certain parts of a task are not allowed to be interrupted.